openshift/training/04-Resources-and-Hello-World.md

     Fractional assignment is allowed.
 For fractional assignment, the **m**illicore may be used (eg: 200m = 0.2 KCU)

-More details on CPU will come in later betas and documentation.

 We will get into a description of what pods, services and replication controllers are over the next few labs.
 Lastly, we can ignore "resourcequotas", as it is a bit of a trick so that Kubernetes doesn't accidentally try to apply